MonoGame/docs.monogame.github.io/articles/getting_to_know/howto/graphics/index.md

 ## In This Section

-This section demonstrates several graphical concepts divided into three categories:
+This section demonstrates several graphical concepts divided into the following categories:

 * [2D Sprite Rendering](#2d-sprite-rendering)
 * [Cameras](#cameras)